clrogon/PowerShell/USBPortManagement/README.md

 ## Versioning
 1.1: Added toast notifications and dynamic status monitoring.
 ## Author
-Claudio Gonçalves - Feedback and suggestions are welcome at [Your Contact Information].
+Claudio Gonçalves - Feedback and suggestions are welcome.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.